The Case for AI-Native Pricing in Chemicals: Breaking Free from the Commoditization Trap

 Many chemical companies have their CPQ (Configure, Price, Quote) run pricing for them.
 And sure, they're great at keeping price lists organized and making sure sales reps don't go rogue with discounts.

-But here's what CPQ systems don't do: they don't actually figure out what the right price should be.
+Here's what CPQ systems don't do: they don't actually figure out what the right price should be.
 They just automate whatever pricing logic you had before.
 If you were commoditizing your products with cost-plus pricing, your CPQ system will just commoditize them faster and more consistently.

 AI-Native Pricing: How It's Actually Different

 AI-native pricing isn't just rules-based pricing with better software.
 It's a completely different approach that learns from patterns instead of following predetermined rules.
+Instead of programming responses to scenarios you think might happen, AI systems learn from what actually happens in the market.

-It handles complexity: While rules-based systems break down with more than a few variables, AI agents can handle hundreds of structured and unstructured factors at once.
-Customer history, competitive landscape, inventory levels, production schedules, raw material trends, seasonal patterns, and market sentiment all get processed simultaneously.
+- It handles complexityWhile rules-based systems break down with more than a few variables, AI agents can handle hundreds of structured and unstructured factors at once.
+Customer history, competitive landscape, inventory levels, raw material trends, and market sentiment all get processed simultaneously.

-It learns continuously: Every quote teaches the system something new about what customers value and what competitors are doing.
+- It learns continuouslyEvery quote teaches the system something new about what customers value and what competitors are doing.
 The system gets smarter with each interaction instead of staying static.

-It finds value you're missing: This is the big one.
-AI can identify patterns in customer behavior and outcomes that humans miss.
-For example, let’s say you lost a quote because a competitor undercut price by 10%, AI agents can be trained to understand “why” behind dramatically different prices, and suggest changes for next time that don’t automatically follow just dropping the price.
+- It finds value you're missingAI can identify patterns in customer behavior and outcomes that humans miss.
+For example, understanding the "why" behind dramatically different prices and suggesting changes that don't just involve dropping the price.

 Here's How It Works in Practice